Table of Contents

 - Collect the personal and insurance information of the defendants and contact information and statements of witnesses.
 Share your information too.

-- Use bicycle helmets that meet the U.S safety standards and of the right size for the rider to avoid traumatic brain injuries.
+- Use bicycle helmets that meet the U.S safety standards and are of the right size for the rider to avoid traumatic brain injuries.

 - Use padded shorts and gloves.